mendix/docs/content/howto/tutorials/build-an-employee-directory-app-easy-1-create-the-app.md

 ---
-title: "Build an Employee Directory App (Beginner) Step 1: Create the App"
+title: "Build an Employee Directory App (Easy) Step 1: Create the App"
-parent: "build-an-employee-directory-app-beginner"
+parent: "build-an-employee-directory-app-easy"
 description: "Presents details on how to create and deploy an employee directory app in the Web Modeler."
 tags: ["build", "app", "developer portal", "web modeler"]
 ---